Diganta13/Advance-SQL/CROSS APPLY in SQL.md

-# CROSS APPLY technique for query optimization
+# CROSS APPLY technique for SQL query optimization

 Use Northwind database for this.